Dr Donna Yates

 - External web page:

-She has been awarded a Leverhulme Early Career Fellowship and a Core Fulbright Award to study the trafficking of Latin American cultural property.
-The goal of her project is to better understand the relationship between communities, governments, the law, and the operation of transnational criminal markets and to help develop regulatory mechanisms for controlling the illicit antiquities trade in that region.
+From 2012–2015 Donna held Leverhulme Early Career Fellowship and a Core Fulbright Award to study the trafficking of Latin American antiquities.
+This project focused on the relationship between communities, governments, the law, and the operation of transnational criminal markets and to help develop regulatory mechanisms for controlling the illicit antiquities trade in that region, based on fieldwork in Bolivia, Belize, and Mexico.
+Her other antiquities trafficking field research includes work in Guatemala, Nepal, and Greece.

-Donna recently completed her PhD in Archaeology at the University of Cambridge looking at the legal, social, and professional construction of archaeology and heritage in the rapidly changing social and political climate of modern Bolivia.
+Donna completed her PhD in Archaeology at the University of Cambridge looking at the legal, social, and political construction of archaeology and heritage in modern Bolivia.
 Her first degree was in Archaeology at Boston University with a focus on Mesoamerica.
 She went on to complete an MPhil in Archaeological Heritage and Museums at Cambridge.
 Her MPhil thesis documented the market for illicit South American antiquities at US-based auctions.
-Donna has conducted archaeological and anthropological fieldwork in Belize, Guatemala, Ecuador and Bolivia.